hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 ```

-Displays status info on the Replicated sub-system.
+Displays status info on the TFE application.
 Key values to note are that `State` and `DesiredState` are both "started" and `IsTransitioning` is false.
+This reports on the status of the application on the node instance that it is run on.

 ## Upgrading TFE or Patching TFE Node Instances